Hardwood Maintenance: Tips To Extend The Life Of Hardwood Floors

 Use Rugs and Mats:

-Place doormats at entrances to catch dirt and moisture before they reach your floors.
-Rugs should also be used in high-traffic areas like hallways, entryways, and near sinks.
-Make sure to use rug pads that are safe for hardwood floors to prevent slipping and protect the finish.
+Place area rugs for hardwood floors at entrances to trap dirt and moisture before they reach your floors.
+Use rug pads that are safe for hardwood floors to prevent slipping and protect the finish.

 Add Furniture Pads:

 Furniture legs can scratch and dent hardwood floors over time.
-To prevent this, attach felt pads to the bottom of all furniture legs.
-These pads should be checked regularly and replaced as needed to maintain their effectiveness.
+Attach felt furniture pads for hardwood floors to the bottom of all furniture legs to prevent damage.

 Control Humidity Levels: